obi-0/docker-php-todo/README.md

 - Run a build now.
 The  pipeline should be successful

-- Create a github webhook so jenkins can automatically pickup changes and run a build.
+- We have to create a github webhook so jenkins can automatically pickup changes and run a build.
 But we cannot connect to a localhost in a private network.
 So we will use a proxy server called **localtunnel.**

 - Create a folder and name it localtunnel.
 Create a file in the folder and name it Dockerfile.lt
 - Paste the following code in the Dockerfile.lt